 Colorful corals and an abundance of marine life flourish within this protected marine sanctuary so you are in for a real treat!
 You can bring your own mask and snorkel with you or rent one from the resort and it’s a short distance swim out to the reef.

 There are minimal currents and waves at Tubod Marine Sanctuary and the waters are incredibly clear.
-I recommend setting aside at least one hour of your day to enjoy this epic Siquijor tourist spot!
+I recommend setting aside at least one hour of your day to enjoy snorkeling at this location.

 Snorkeling in Siquijor